Jack Russell Terrier

 The Jack Russell Terrier, Parson Russell Terrier, Jackie, or whatever name you want to call them, are pups that approach life with maximum intensity!
 Originating in England in the 1800s to pursue foxes above and below ground, these cuties get their name from hunting enthusiast and preacher John "Jack" Russell.
 His passion helped create one of the most impressive hunting terriers around!
 With their quirky personalities and expressive faces, Jack Russell Terriers are natural choices for TV and cinema.
 Eddie on Frasier and wise-cracking Wishbone have forever melted our hearts with their on-screen charisma.
 A Jackie’s folded ears aren't just cute - they protect their inner ear from debris while chasing foxes above ground or digging in holes.
 Parson Terriers come in two coat textures: smooth and rough.
 Both coat types require daily brushing to remove dead hair and prevent irritation, since they tend to have sensitive skin.
 Jack Russell Terriers come in solid white, white with black or tan patches, or tricolor (white, black, and tan).
 True to terrier kind, these pups are always ready to play, chase and bark up a storm!

-Common Health Issues & Recommendations for Jack Russell Terrier Dog
+Common Health Conditions & Recommendations for Jack Russell Terrier

 Recommendations for Cushing’s Disease in Jack Russell Terrier Dogs: